Tenchi2xh/tenchi2xh.github.io/content/posts/introduction.md

 What do I like?
 Prototyping crazy ideas, coding my way through life, discovering new technologies but also very old ones.
 Language wise, I really enjoy developing in *Python* and *Scala*.
 I enjoy putting to code everything that crosses my mind and trying new ideas.

-I also play [Go](https://en.wikipedia.org/wiki/Go_%28game%29), where my rank seems to hover at around 5 kyu, and like to play VS-Fighting games like Street Fighter on my home made arcade stick.
+I also play [Go](https://en.wikipedia.org/wiki/Go_%28game%29), where my rank seems to hover at around 5kyu, and like to play VS-Fighting games like Street Fighter on my home made arcade stick.

 Recently, I grew to like [Pyth](https://github.com/isaacg1/pyth), a [code golfing](codegolf.stackexchange.com) language, trying to solve puzzles with the shortest code possible.
-Just to get an idea of how concise the language was aimed to be, here is my version of a program that will output a zoomed-out plot of the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set), coded with only 72 characters:
+Just to get an idea of how concise the language is aiming to be, here is my take on a program that will output a zoomed-out plot of the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set), coded in only 72 characters:

 ```
 =k_smCdr32+32yTK23DvbJbVyT=J+*JJbI>.aJTRN)RNVr_KKsm@kv.jcd30cN15r_+TyKK
 ```

-Which, when run with Pyth, outputs the following lines in the terminal (output was shortened a bit to fit the layout):
+Which, when run with Pyth, outputs the following lines in standard out (output was shortened a bit to fit the layout):

 ```
 111111111111111000000000000000/////..-,*"*&( .///000000000111111